Namaste

 Namaste comes from Sanskrit and translates literally as "I bow to you."
 In the context of yoga and Indian culture, it carries a deeper meaning—an acknowledgment of the divine spark that exists in all beings.
 When you say namaste to someone, you're recognizing that same sacred essence in them that exists in you.

 In yoga classes across the West, namaste has become the traditional way to close practice.
 The teacher says it, students respond, and class ends with this mutual acknowledgment.
-But namaste isn't yoga-specific—in India and Nepal, it's simply how people greet each other, the equivalent of "hello" or "goodbye," used daily in homes, shops, and streets.
+But namaste isn't yoga-specific—in India and Nepal, it's simply how people greet each other, a greeting instead of "hello" or "goodbye," used daily in homes, shops, and streets.

 The Gesture: Anjali Mudra